MaxenceLarose/itkimage2dicomSEG/README.md

 ##### Structure your data directory (Optional)

 This module provides a way to structure you data directory as presented above, but this part of the code is not very flexible.
-In fact, the `data_structure_preprocessing.py` script will only work if your data directory structure is as follows. *Again, the names of the folders and files can and probably will differ, but they must be consistent with the names written in the* `settings.py` *file.*
+In fact, the `structure_data_folder.py` script will only work if your data directory structure is as follows. *Again, the names of the folders and files can and probably will differ, but they must be consistent with the names written in the* `settings.py` *file.*

 ```
+IF THE DATA FOLDER IS STRUCTURED AS FOLLOWS, THE structure_data_folder.py SCRIPT CAN BE USED TO REARRANGE THE FOLDER STRUCTURE.
 |_📂 Project directory/
   |_📂 data/
     |_📄 metadata.json